Hot-blooded horse: Wenceslas Séverin Rzewuski's travel notes

 Wenceslas Séverin Rzewuski was a Polish orientalist aristocrat and polyglot who went on an expedition to the Bedouins of the Arabian Najd from 1817 to 1819.
-His treatise (written in French) proposes a "table of gradation of the blood of horses" and analyzes the "affection of the inhabitants of the Arabian Peninsula for horses" in order to judge the quality of their "blood", in other words, the value of the breed.
+His treatise (written in French) proposes a "table of gradation of the blood of horses" and analyzes the "affection of the inhabitants of the Arabian Peninsula for horses" to judge the quality of their "blood", in other words, the value of the breed.
 At that time, the Arabian horse enjoyed great popularity throughout Europe; Rzewuski also shared the idea of the superiority of the Arabian horse with Buffon, who had mentioned it in his work Histoire Naturelle.
 Rzewuski writes in his notes that "The heat of the blood of the Arabian horse is I believe 50 degrees [...]
 That of the purebred Polish horse must be from 27 to 30".
 He establishes a classification of horse breeds by blood temperature.
 According to him, the breed "all blood and fire", the hottest, is that of the "Bedouin Najdi Kocheilan of the deserts of Schamalieh and Hediazet", with a temperature of 80 degrees.
 He then ranks, at 70 degrees, the Kocheilan and the Thoroughbred, which he calls "English horse of the high breed", or BloodHorse, in his notes.
 He relates this supposed temperature of the horses' blood to the climate of the region where they are bred, believing that regions with a hot, dry climate produce the best horses: "In such a dry climate, the breed and the strength of the blood often make up for the imperfections of the construction".
 He defines the breed by controlling the genealogy and by the climate.
 He naturally placed the horses that he imported and raised himself in his stud farms at the top of the blood classification that he had established.